sAndrin3/Groopl-Visma/README.md

 This project is licensed under the [MIT License](LICENSE.md).
 Feel free to use, modify, and distribute the code as per the terms of the license.

+##Contact
+For any inquiries or feedback, feel free to reach out to us at sandrinemalanga2001@gmail.com or visit our GitHub profile: github.com/sAndrin3.

 ---

 Thank you for choosing our Social Media Platform!
 We hope you enjoy connecting with others and sharing your experiences in a positive and engaging community.
 If you have any feedback or suggestions, we'd love to hear from you!